MaxT6/web-module-project-lifecycle/README.md

 - `GET http://localhost:9000/api/todos`
   1. Expects no payload
   2. Makes no changes on the server
-  3. responds with `200 OK` and a payload with all the todos
+  3. responds with `200 OK` and a payload with all the todos //check on this
 - `POST http://localhost:9000/api/todos`
   1. Expects a payload with `name` (string) and optional `completed` (boolean)
   2. Creates a new todo on the server